m-rashid/ptns/README.md

    * run the following in the command line: `npm install`
    * Configure your Firebase database credentials in `/src/firebase/firebase.js`
    * Run `npm start` from the root of the directory

-[^1]: [This](https://github.com/kels-orien/real-time-pos-system.git) Github repository has been used as the base for the React front-end application in order to speed-up development.
+<a name="myfootnote1">1</a>: [This](https://github.com/kels-orien/real-time-pos-system.git) Github repository has been used as the base for the React front-end application in order to speed-up development.
 Special thanks to the contributors.